Carriers of SMA

 Have you been diagnosed as a carrier of SMA?

 Most people have two functioning copies of the SMN1 gene.
 People with one non-working copy and one working copy of the gene are called “carriers.”
-Carriers generally do not show signs and symptoms of spinal muscular atrophy (SMA) but could be at risk to have a child affected with the condition.
+Carriers generally do not show signs and symptoms of SMA but could be at risk to have a child affected with the condition.

 SMA is an autosomal recessive genetic condition.
 This means that for a child to have SMA, they must inherit two non-working copies of the SMN1 gene—typically one from each parent.
 If only one parent is a carrier, the child is usually not at risk for SMA, though the child does have a 50% chance of also being a carrier themselves.

 In rare cases, spontaneous genetic changes in the SMN1 gene can occur during egg or sperm production.
 In this situation, only one parent will be a carrier.
 In addition, a small percentage of carriers have genetic changes that cannot be identified through current testing technology.
-In this case, it will appear that the disease has been caused by a single carrier.
+In this case, it will appear that a single carrier has caused the disease.

 The American College of Obstetricians and Gynecologists (ACOG) recommends that all women who are thinking about becoming pregnant, or who are already pregnant, be offered carrier screening for SMA and other genetic conditions.
 In addition, individuals with a family history of SMA are encouraged to have carrier screening.
 Deciding whether to undergo genetic testing is highly personal, and we strongly recommend discussing this with a physician or genetic counselor.
 Carrier screening via saliva testing is also available as an alternative to a blood test.